itayankri/valhalla-operator/README.md

-# valhalla-operator
+# Valhalla Kubernetes Operator
-A kubernetes operator for Valhalla routing engine
+A kubernetes operator to deploy and manage [Valhalla](https://valhalla.readthedocs.io/en/latest/valhalla-intro/) routing engine.
+This operator efficiently deploys Valhalla instances by sharing map data accross all pods of a specific instance.